Calisson: History

-A popular legend traces the introduction of calissons to Provence around the mid-15th century at the second wedding of King René of Anjou.
+A popular legend traces the introduction of calissons to Provence around the mid-15th century.
+According to most versions of the story, it was during the wedding celebrations for King René of Anjou, who married his second wife Jeanne de Laval in 1454, that the confection was made for the young Queen.
+This piece of folklore attributes the popularization of this sweet to her approval, and its name to her comment that these were "hugs" or "kisses" (di calin soun).
 Others suggest that it was not introduced in its modern form until the 16th century, as this was when almonds became an established crop in Aix-en-Provence.